-Powdered formula takes more time to prepare than other types of formula, and you must follow the directions exactly, but it has a one-month shelf life after the container has been opened.
-As with liquid concentrate formula, you can mix up just the right amount – as much or as little as you want – whenever you need it—mixing the formula as you need it is especially helpful if you’re a breastfeeding mom who may only need a supplemental bottle occasionally.
+The powdered formula takes more time to prepare than other types of formula, and you must follow the directions exactly, but it has a one-month shelf life after the container has been opened.
+As with liquid concentrate formula, you can mix up just the right amount—as much or as little as you want—whenever you need it—mixing the formula as you need it is especially helpful if you’re a breastfeeding mom who may only need a supplemental bottle occasionally.

 Be sure to follow any mixing instructions carefully.

 What’s the difference between generic and brand-name Baby formula?